rajucomp/Truecaller/README.md

 2) And the longest prefix possible from the current node.
 We get this in constant time since we already built that while building our trie.

-We can simply return the concatenation if these two values as our answer.
+We can simply return the concatenation of these two values as our answer.

 # Example
 Consider these two inputs :\